-Reconciliation of the Balance Sheet to the Statement of Net Position September 30, 2023
+Midland Development Corporation A Component Unit of the City of Midland, Texas Reconciliation of the Balance Sheet to the Statement of Net Position September 30, 2024

-Fund balance of governmental fund \$ 34,238,461 Amounts reported for governmental activities in the statement of net position are different because Capital and lease assets used in governmental activities are not financial resources and, therefore, are not reported in the fund.
-26,793,549 Long-term liabilities, including lease obligations and compensated absences, are not due and payable in the current period and, therefore, are not reported in the fund.
-(769,738) Net position of governmental activities \$ 60,262,272
+Fund balance of governmental fund Φ. 40 005 740 Amounts reported for governmental activities in the statement of net position are different because \$ 42,895,710 Capital and lease assets used in governmental activities are not financial resources and, therefore, are not reported in the fund.
+Long-term liabilities, including lease obligations and compensated absences, are not due and payable in the current period and, therefore, are not reported in the fund.
+28,181,792 Interest payable on lease obligations does not require current financial resources, therefore, interest payable is not reported as a liability in the governmental fund's balance sheet.
+(1,526,935) palatice street.
+(2,681) Net position of governmental activities \$ 69,547,886

-Statement of Revenues, Expenditures, and Changes in Fund Balance - General Fund Year Ended September 30, 2023
+Midland Development Corporation A Component Unit of the City of Midland, Texas Statement of Revenues, Expenditures, and Changes in Fund Balance - General Fund Year Ended September 30, 2024

-Revenues
+Revenues A 40.050.474

-Sales taxes \$ 17,214,306
+Sales taxes \$ 16,650,471

-Investment earnings 907,536
+Investment earnings 1,305,040

-Rentals 976,744
+Rentals 976,743

-Other 434,284
+Other 6,010

+Intergovernmental 65,000

-Total revenues 19,532,870
+Total Revenues 19,003,264

 Expenditures

 General government

-Administration 511,490
+Administration 969,469

-Economic development 7,226,333
+Economic development 8,171,267

-Capital outlay 3,886,732
+Capital outlay 1,931,130

 Debt service

-Lease payments 107,958
+Lease payments 169,355

-Interest 160
+Interest 33,573

-Total expenditures 11,732,673
+Total Expenditures 11,274,794

+Excess of Revenues Over Expenditures 7,728,470

+Other Financing Sources

+Leases (as lessee) 928,779

-Net change in fund balance 7,800,197
+Net Change in Fund Balance 8,657,249

+Net Onlinge III I and Balance 0,037,249

-Fund Balance, Beginning of Year 26,438,264
+Fund Balance, Beginning of Year 34,238,461

-Fund Balance, End of Year \$ 34,238,461
+Fund Balance, End of Year \$ 42,895,710

-Reconciliation of the Statement of Revenues, Expenditures, and Changes in Fund Balance to the Statement of Activities Year Ended September 30, 2023
+Midland Development Corporation A Component Unit of the City of Midland, Texas Reconciliation of the Statement of Revenues, Expenditures, and Changes in Fund Balance to the Statement of Activities Year Ended September 30, 2024

-Net change in fund balance - governmental fund \$ 7,800,197 Amounts reported for governmental activities in the the statement of activities are different because Governmental funds report capital outlays as expenditures.
+Not change in fund balance governmental fund ¢ 8,657,249 Net change in fund balance - governmental fund \$ 0,007,249 Amounts reported for governmental activities in the the statement of activities are different because Governmental funds report capital outlays as expenditures.
 However, in the statement of activities the cost of those assets is allocated over their estimated useful lives and reported as depreciation and amortization expense.
-This is the amount by , which capital outlays exceeded depreciation and amortization in the current period.
-3,342,124 Governmental funds do not report disposal of capital assets.
-However, disposal of capital assets are reported net of proceeds from disposition in the Statement of Activities.
-(4,940,778) The repayment of the principal on leases consumes the current financial resources of governmental funds, but has no effect on net position.
-107,958 Current year changes in long-term liabilities for compensated absences required the use of current financial resources; but they are not reported as expenses in the statement of activities.
-(986) Change in net position of governmental activities \$ 6,308,515
+This is the amount by which capital outlays exceeded depreciation and amortization in the current period.
+1,388,243 The repayment of the principal on leases consumes the current financial resources of governmental funds, but has no effect on net position.
+169,355 The issuance of long-term debt (e.g., leases) provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes the current financial resources of governmental funds.
+Neither transaction, however, has any effect on net position.
+This amount is the net effect of the differences in the treatment of long-term debt.
+(928,779) Current year change in accrued interest payable does not require the use of current financial resources; and is not reported as an expense in governmental activities.
+(2,681) Current year changes in long-term liabilities for compensated absences required the use of current financial resources; therefore, they are not reported as expenses in the statement of activities.
+2,227 Change in net position of governmental activities \$ 9,285,614

-Note 1: Nature of Operations and Summary of Significant Accounting Policies
+Note 1.
+Nature of Operations and Summary of Significant Accounting Policies